 Cloud Systems Administrator Job Outlook

 This job title is evolving, and as cloud systems grow, this exact job title may become more prevalent.
-From November 2017 to 2018, Burning Glass Technologies identified 18 new positions advertised for a cloud systems administrator.
+From June 2020 to May 2021, Burning Glass Technologies identified over 1,500 new positions advertised for a cloud systems administrator.
 However, different companies may have the same position but under a different name — such as systems administrator, cloud administrator or cloud systems specialist.